 Complaints with regard to the public sector are commonly dealt with separately from the private sector.
 In Italy, cases concerning public sector employees are heard in the civil courts.
 In Croatia, civil procedures are the same for employment in the private and public sectors, with the exception of the obligation for a plaintiff wishing to file a claim against the State to send a request to the State Attorney's office for amicable settlement.
 In Lithuania, complaints about administrative acts and acts or omissions by civil servants and municipal employees in the field of public administration, including social protection, social advantages, education, and access to and supply of goods and services which are available to the public, can be filed with the administrative disputes commission or the administrative courts.
 Cases of alleged discrimination by public institutions in Latvia can be filed with the same public institution that has treated the person differently, with a higher institution, with an administrative court, or with the public prosecutor's office.
 In France, the administrative courts hear complaints from civil servants and contractual employees in the public sector and from citizens bringing actions against the State.
-In the Netherlands, if the discrimination occurs in public sector are referred to the ordinary courts, whereas discrimination complaints in the public sector are examined by an administrative court, with the constitutional court acting in last instance.
+In the Netherlands, if the discrimination occurs in public sector employment, ordinary administrative law procedures apply.
+In Liechtenstein employment disputes in the private sector are referred to the ordinary courts, whereas discrimination complaints in the public sector are examined by an administrative court, with the Constitutional Court acting in last instance.